Privacy Notice

 To help the NHS

 Information is also used to help support the future development of the NHS, ensuring the services provided to our patients and staff is always improving.
-Some areas where we may process partly/fully anonymised data include:
+Some areas where we may process data include:

 - analysis of statistical data to review NHS performance and key performance indicators;